nobremarcos95/kafka-nodejs-mongodb/README.md

 # kafka-nodejs-mongodb
-A system that integrates Kafka, Mosquitto and MongoDB using NodeJS driver
+A system that integrates Kafka and MongoDB using NodeJS driver